 This may be the saddest infiltration of all : Jarvis is a Skrull.

 Here's another great spread by Yu.

 The Young Avengers and the Runaways against the Skrull invaders in New York.
 I like the rendering of Hulkling and Patriot the best, but any way you look at it, the heroes are outgunned and outmanned.
-The Young Avenger Vision has all the powers of the classic Vision but compared to that legendary member of the 1976 Avengers this Vision looks like a cream puff; maybe he's missing the swagger or something.
+The Young Avenger Vision has all the powers of the classic Vision but compared to that legendary member of the 1976 Avengers this Vision looks like a cream puff; he just doesn't look that confident.

-In this panel Hulkling, who is half Skrull, attempts to talk to his supposed 'brothers' to no avail.
+In this panel Hulkling - who is half Skrullv- attempts to talk to his supposed 'brothers' to no avail.

 Short lesson : race means nothing, your true brothers (and sisters) are those who share your culture.

 In the biggest piece of psychological tension in all of Secret Invasion, Skrull-Spider-Woman attempts to convince Tony Stark that he is the 'the biggest sleeper agent in all of Skrull history'.